mxschmitt/chrome-odata-viewer/README.md

 # chrome-odata-viewer

-Chrome extension to display the ui5 odata v2 payload in a beautiful clickable way.
+Displays the ui5 oData network requests in a beautified clickable way like JSON.